react-dnd/react-dnd/docs/00 Quick Start/Testing.md

 There are several different approaches to testing React components.
 React DnD is not opinionated and lets you use either of them. **Neither of those approaches require the browser event system to be available.**

 A few test examples are included with the React DnD inside its `examples` folder.
-Run `npm install` and `npm test` inside the `react-dnd` root folder to start them.
+Run `yarn install` and `yarn test` inside the `react-dnd` root folder to start them.

 ### Testing the Components in Isolation